ARE YOU CALIFORNIA FIRE-SAFE?

-Outlying Areas: How clear of ground fuels is the perimeter space of 30'-100'.
+Outlying Areas: How clear of ground fuels is the perimeter space of 30'-100' and beyond.

 Exposure: How the sun influences a property.
 The hotter the property is, the more flammable it becomes in dry windy conditions.

-Emergency Access: The ability for first responders to assess your property and fight a fire safely determines if it gets saved or not.
+Emergency Access: Safe ingress and egress for first responders to access and leave your property and fight a fire safely.

 Roof Type: Wood Shingle, Shake Shingle and other combustable roof materials often catch fire from embers that are carried by wind.